Employee Reward Programs for Mobile Workers

 Someone will have to manage the process, and like most things a group to divide the work is better than putting it all on one individual.

-- Create a committee – no matter how small – that develops the awards, the criteria for recognition, and handles doling out the accolades.
+Create a committee – no matter how small – that develops the awards and the criteria for recognition and handles doling out the accolades.
 This will help ensure consistency and constancy and protect against the practice falling to the wayside or changing so much it loses value.

-- Make sure that managers get involved in the process of rewarding employees.
-While an award that comes from the HR department has value, it has much deeper meaning for employees when senior management gets involved in giving out recognition.
+Make sure that managers get involved in the process of rewarding employees.
+While an award that comes from the HR department has value, it’s more meaningful when senior management gets involved in giving out recognition.
 People prefer to be recognized by the people they work with and for, not just by an arbitrary department to which they are only distantly connected.

 Now the rubber meets the road.
 What should the awards be?
 Here’s some ideas you can use – or prompt you to develop you own ideas: